Continue reading on DataGuidance with:

 Special personal information

-As described above in the section on guidelines, upon application by a responsible party and notice in the Official Gazette, the Information Regulator can also authorise the processing of special personal information and impose certain conditions, if it is in the public interest and appropriate safeguards are in place (Section 27(2) of POPIA).
-The Information Regulator can also impose conditions for the processing within its authorisation (Section 27(3) of POPIA).
+As described above in the section on guidelines, upon application by a responsible party and notice in the Official Gazette, the Information Regulator can also authorize the processing of special personal information and impose certain conditions, if it is in the public interest and appropriate safeguards are in place (Section 27(2) of POPIA).
+The Information Regulator can also impose conditions for the processing within its authorization (Section 27(3) of POPIA).

 Personal information of children